FAQ's - Frequently Asked Questions

 The Camp & Retreat Council feels strongly that everyone who wants to attend camp should be able to do so, and that no camper will be turned away due to lack of funds.
 We provide Camp Scholarships (Camperships) to the individuals who need them most.
 Our expectation is that your local church, personal funds, other sources of support and Campership support will combine to cover the registration cost for one camp per person in a year.
 First register for camp, making the payment that you are able to make, and then apply for a Campership as soon as possible.
 If you are not able to make a payment, register anyway and apply for the financial assistance.

 What is the current situation with COVID-19 and camps?

-COVID-19 is a contagious disease that can lead to severe illness and death.
+COVID-19 is a contagious disease that can lead to severe illness.
 Additionally, an inherent risk of exposure to COVID-19 exists in any public place where people are present.
 According to the Centers for Disease Control and Prevention, campers, guests, and staff with underlying medical conditions are especially vulnerable.
 We encourage people to stay home when sick, test as needed, and get vaccinated.
 The United Methodist Camps of the Dakotas and Minnesota will adjust COVID-19 safety protocols as needed based on recent trends and regulatory guidance by the CDC and state health departments.
 Updated safety information will be shared with camp participants as needed.

 When does Early Bird registration end?